 When you’re working at this level, the work tends to be beautifully photographed.
-Schneider takes full advantage of that, with a portfolio design that’s strongly image-focused.
-Some lovely white-on-black typography ties everything together, and overall this site succeeds in conveying the breadth of Schneider’s experience and the depth of his work.
+Schneider takes full advantage of that, with a portfolio design that contains plenty of beautiful images.
+Plenty of lovely typography ties everything together – there is an unusually large amount of text here for a graphic design portfolio – and overall this site succeeds in conveying the breadth of Schneider’s experience and the depth of his work.

 Grant Burke is a Toronto-based freelance graphic designer and illustrator specialising in logo design, brand identity and illustration.
 In the past he’s worked both as an in-house designer for large corporations and at an agency.

 Like van Schneider's, Burke's homepage proves that you can use a lot of text in a portfolio, however if you scroll down or click on Portfolio in the top menu you’re greeted by a strong selection of work in a picture-grid format.

 Hover over each square for a brief summary, and click through to a full case study.
 These serve as a model for sharing the right amount of information about a project on a portfolio site; not too little that it leaves you hanging, not too much that it overwhelms.

 Italian designer Alessandro Scarpellini has worked for a wide range of clients around the world in the fields of art direction, branding and visual identity, magazines and packaging design.
 He’s also the curator of Visual Journal, an inspirational blog about the best in branding and graphic design, so you’d expect him to know a thing or two about curating great work.
 And his portfolio doesn’t disappoint.